BretFisher/udemy-docker-mastery/compose-assignment-2/README.md

 - Let's pin image version from Docker Hub this time.
 It's always a good idea to do that so a new major version doesn't surprise you.

 ## Dockerfile
-- First you need to build a custom Dockerfile in this directory, `FROM drupal:8.2`
+- First you need to build a custom Dockerfile in this directory, `FROM drupal:8.6` NOTE: if it fails to build, try the lastest 8 branch version with `FROM drupal:8`
 - Then RUN apt package manager command to install git: `apt-get update && apt-get install -y git`
 - Remember to cleanup after your apt install with `rm -rf /var/lib/apt/lists/*` and use `\` and `&&` properly.
 You can find examples of them in drupal official image.
 More on this below under Compose file.
 - Then change `WORKDIR /var/www/html/themes`